-I confirm that the appropriate consultations have taken in place and the outcomes are as detailed below Signed: Jake Morgan Director of Community Services
+I confirm that the appropriate consultations have tak Signed: Jake Morgan Director of Community

 1. Scrutiny Committee - N/A

 2.Local Member(s) - N/A

 3.Community / Town Council - N/A

 4.Relevant Partners - N/A

 5.Staff Side Representatives and other Organisations - N/A

-EXECUTIVE BOARD PORTFOLIO HOLDER(S) AWARE/CONSULTED: Cllr.
-J. Tremlett has been fully consulted with the content of the report.
+EXECUTIVE BOARD PORTFOLIO HOLDER(S) Cllr.
+J. Tremlett has been fully consulted with the

-YES
+AWARE/CONSULTED: YES content of the report.